 Get a dose of adrenaline combined with epic views by challenging yourself to a skydive!
 One of the most unique dropzones in the North Island is with Skydive Bay of Islands where you can land on the beach.

 Location: Bay of Islands, Northland.
 See more amazing dropzones in the 12 Best Places to Tandem Skydive in New Zealand.

 8. Follow Crystal Clear Spring Water on the Te Waihou Walkway

 Take the Te Waihou Walkway to follow the ultra-clear waters of what’s known as the “Blue Spring”.
 The walk takes about three hours to complete back and forth.

 While most tourists flock to Kaikoura to do whale watching cruises on the South Island, savvy travellers on the North Island know they can see whales straight out of Auckland!
 Join Auckland Whale and Dolphin Safari to see Bryde’s whales, bottlenose dolphins and a variety of seabirds (more info on Viator and Klook).

 Location: Auckland.
 See more locations for whale watching in the 5 Best Places to Spot Whales in New Zealand.

 10. Witness Geysers, Hot Springs, Silica Terraces and More at a Geothermal Park

 The North Island is literally a hotbed of activity with entire geothermal parks to explore.
-Highlights include Waimangu Volcanic Valley (more info on Viator, Tripadvisor and Klook) and Orakei Korako (on Viator and Tripadvisor).
+Highlights include Waimangu Volcanic Valley (more info on Viator and Klook) and Orakei Korako.

 11. Be Amazed by the Rapids of Huka Falls